panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 ### 5. Merge layers and cleanup between them

 We can clean the temporary files that are created after a `RUN` instruction.
 It is common for package managers to install additional components and keep a local cache.
 We can save space by:
-- Instructing the package manager to install mininum dependencies
+- Instructing the package manager to install the minimum dependencies
-- Remove the cache after installation, or instruct the packet manager to disable the cache altogether
+- Remove the cache after installation, or instruct the package manager to disable the cache altogether

-For example, after installing Node dependencies, npm creates meta files which takes space in the image.
+For example, after installing Node dependencies, npm creates metadata files that take up space in the image.
 We can use these commands to remove them:
 ```
 RUN npm cache clean --force
 RUN rm -rf /tmp/* /var/cache/apk/*